-Use the anti-bacterial surgical wash provided to you the morning of your surgery.
-Armpits, groin, and surgical area need to be washed, rinsed thoroughly, and dried.

-Do not wear contact lenses, hairpieces or hairpins.
+- Use the anti-bacterial surgical wash provided to you the morning of your surgery.
+Armpits, groin, and surgical area need to be washed, rinsed thoroughly, and dried. - Do not wear contact lenses, hairpieces or hairpins.
 No nail polish, lotion or creams.
 Do not bring personal valuables such as jewelry.
+Wear loose
-Wear loose comfortable clothing, preferably a button or zip up top and loose pants, and comfortable shoes.

-You will be in the hospital for a few days stay following your surgery.
+- comfortable clothing, preferably a button or zip up top and loose pants, and comfortable shoes. - You will be in the hospital for a few days stay following your surgery.
 Please be sure someone can drive you home and stay with you for 24 hours.
-You will not be allowed to drive yourself home.

-You will be on a clear liquid diet initially.
+You will not be allowed to drive yourself home. - You will be on a clear liquid diet initially.
 You will then transition to a high protein low salt diet.
 Drink at least 4-8 ounces of fluid an hour while awake.
-Water, Gatorade, tea, and low sugar juices are recommended.
+Water, Gatorade, tea, and low sugar juices are recommended. - Walk frequently.

-Walk frequently.
 We do want you to get up and move.
 Walking is encouraged, at least 5 x's a day.
 Bathroom, kitchen, etc. You may begin exercising in 6 weeks & after cleared by the doctor Take deep breaths with your breathing machine 5 times an hour.
-(4-5 every commercial break on TV or 10 x's an hour.)

-No lifting anything heavier than a gallon of milk for 6 weeks, No strenuous activity, nothing that will get your heart rate & blood pressure elevated.
-Don't do anything that makes you sweat.
-Don't do anything that makes you hurt.
+(4-5 every commercial break on TV or 10 x's an hour.) - No lifting anything heavier than a gallon of milk for 6 weeks, No strenuous activity, nothing that will get your heart rate & blood pressure elevated.
+Don't do anything that makes you sweat. - Don't do anything that makes you hurt.
 If something hurts, STOP!
-No driving while you have drains in or on narcotic pain medications.

-Leave compression garment/ binder on and keep it clean and dry.
+No driving while you have drains in or on narcotic pain medications. - Leave compression garment/ binder on and keep it clean and dry.
 It should be snug, not painful and should lay flat without any creases.
-In 48 hrs. you may remove the garment and shower.
-Wear garment continuously for 6 weeks, except when showering.

-Expect bruising & swelling to be present.
+In 48 hrs. you may remove the garment and shower. - Wear garment continuously for 6 weeks, except when showering. - Expect bruising & swelling to be present.
 The swelling gets worse for 4-5 days, then it begins to resolve.
-You may have swelling for up to 6 weeks.

-Bruising "blossoms" for about 3 days.

-You may want to sleep in a recliner or with pillows under your knees.

-You will have drains.
+You may have swelling for up to 6 weeks. - Bruising "blossoms" for about 3 days. - You may want to sleep in a recliner or with pillows under your knees. - You will have drains.
 Please refer to the drain handout instructions.
 You will need to strip them several times a day, empty drain bulbs at least twice a day and record them on the sheet provided.
 You will need to bring them to your post-op appointment.
-You doctor will remove them in the office.

-No swimming or hot tubs until cleared by the doctor.

-Take your medications as prescribed.
-Use pain medication if needed.
-They can be nauseating so take with food.
-Otherwise take Tylenol.
-Do not take Tylenol in addition to your pain medication as it already contains it.
-Ibuprofen/Advil or Aleve can be used week 2.

-Take a stool softener or laxative as needed to prevent constipation.

-Take Xanax for anxiety as needed & Ambien for sleep as needed.
-Do not take at the same time or with narcotic pain medications.
-You cannot drive or operate machinery while taking pain medication or have drains in.
+You doctor will remove them in the office. - No swimming or hot tubs until cleared by the doctor. - Take your medications as prescribed.
+Use narcotic pain medication if needed.
+Pain pills can be nauseating; take them with some crackers or toast.
+Once prescription medications (ie. Celebrex, Gabapentin and/or Oxycodone) are complete, you can start taking over the counter pain medications (Ibuprofen/Advil, Acetaminophen/Tylenol or Aleve).
+NO ASPIRIN. - Take a stool softener or laxative as needed to prevent constipation. - You cannot drive or operate machinery while taking pain medication or have drains in.
 You must be able to operate the car safely.